NASAWorldWind/NASAWorldWind.github.io/content/android/tutorials/wmts-layer.md

 ### WmtsLayerFragment.java

 The WmtsLayerFragment class extends the BasicGlobeFragment and overrides the createWorldWindow method.
-Here we use World Wind's LayerFactory to display the contents of a remote OGC Web Map Tile Service (WMTS).
-LayerFactory asynchronously negotiates with the WMTS endpoint to configure a World Wind layer, then notifies the application when it's done.
+Here we use WorldWind's LayerFactory to display the contents of a remote OGC Web Map Tile Service (WMTS).
+LayerFactory asynchronously negotiates with the WMTS endpoint to configure a WorldWind layer, then notifies the application when it's done.

 ```java
 package gov.nasa.worldwindx;